 - (6) The Queue Limited Partnership owns 672,775 shares of Class B Common Stock representing 18.5% of such class.
 The general partner of The Queue Limited Partnership is Queue Management Associates, Inc., which has sole voting and dispositive power over the shares owned by The Queue Limited Partnership.
-The Ronald D. Croatti Trust-1993, Cynthia Croatti and Cecelia Levenstein are the sole shareholders and Carol Croatti, Cynthia Croatti and Cecilia Levenstein are the directors of Queue Management Associates, Inc. owns 199 shares of Class B Common Stock directly, which are included in the table above.
+The Ronald D. Croatti Trust-1993, Cynthia Croatti and Cecelia Levenstein are the sole shareholders and Carol Croatti, Cynthia Croatti and Cecelia Levenstein are the sole shareholders and Carol Croatti, Cynthia Croatti and Cecelia Levenstein are the directors of Queue Management Associates, Inc. In addition, Queue Management Associates, Inc. owns 199 shares of Class B Common Stock directly, which are included in the table above.
 All decisions by the directors of Queue Management Associates, Inc. must be made unanimously.
 The address of The Queue Limited Partnership is c/o UniFirst Corporation, 68 Jonspin Road, Wilmington, MA 01887. - (7) Ms. Levenstein owns 444,349 shares of Class B Common Stock representing 12.2% of such class, and 98,558 shares of Common Stock.
 Ms. Levenstein is a shareholder and director of the general partner of The Queue Limited Partnership, which owns 672,775 shares of Class B Common Stock.
 The general partner of The Queue Limited Partnership owns 199 shares of Class B Common Stock directly.
 The information presented for Ms. Levenstein does not include any shares owned by The Queue Limited Partnership or Queue Management Associates, Inc. In addition, the information presented for Ms. Levenstein does not include any shares beneficially owned by certain other trusts for which Ms. Levenstein is a trustee and, which, in the aggregate, beneficially own 120,742 shares of Class B Common Stock.
 The address of Ms. Levenstein is c/o UniFirst Corporation, 68 Jonspin Road, Wilmington, MA 01887.